 As a result, Laird said some surgeons would either have to make a tradeoff or—at least in the old days, before costs became a primary consideration—use two devices.

 When Ethicon went back to the drawing board to develop the Harmonic Ace+7, Laird said the team’s goal was to close the loop to create a product that offered both precision dissecting and great sealing.
 “If you had to boil it down, it’s about no tradeoffs,” he said.

 In the end, Ethicon says the Harmonic Ace+7 fits the bill.
 In a press release, the company says the device, which won FDA 510(k) clearance in October 2013, provides greater 5–7 mm vessel sealing reliability than Covidien’s LigaSure devices, 140% higher median burst pressure than the LigaSure 5-mm Blunt Tip, and 112% higher median burst pressure than the LigaSure Advance.

 MD+DI reached out to an Ethicon spokesperson for comment on the lawsuit filed by Covidien and received the following:

-Per our company policy, we do not comment on any ongoing litigation outside of saying that we are evaluating Covidien's new lawsuit and our legal options to oppose its request for an injunction.
+Per our company policy, we do not comment on any ongoing litigation outside of saying that we feel that we have strong legal defenses to both the lawsuit and to oppose the injunction.

 —Jamie Hartford, managing editor, MD+DI